ipfs-shipyard/pinning-service-compliance/api.pinata.cloud.md

   ✘ Response code is 202 (failure)

-  ✓ Final pinsGet call returns a count of zero (success)
+  ✘ Final pinsGet call returns a count of zero (failure)

 * SyntaxError - Unexpected token O in JSON at position 0